FindMySchool LogoFindMySchool

 Offers

 The school is consistently highly oversubscribed.
-In the most recent admissions cycle, the school received 693 applications for 209 places (at the Reception entry point to the primary school), a subscription ratio of 3.32:1.
-This means admission is competitive.
+For Year 7 entry in September 2027, Surrey coordinates the secondary-transfer process: applications open on 1 September 2026, close on 31 October 2026, and offers are released on 1 March 2027.
 Pupils come from multiple feeder primaries, principally Hinchley Wood Primary School, Long Ditton St Mary's, Thames Ditton Junior School and Claygate Primary (under shifting catchment arrangements).
 The school is non-selective; it is a comprehensive secondary.
-Entry is determined by the Surrey admissions process, and places are allocated based on a combination of proximity and, for a small percentage, musical ability (up to 10% of sixth form places).
+Places are allocated through Surrey admissions criteria, with proximity and, for a small percentage, musical ability relevant in the published arrangements.

 The school serves a defined catchment area, though not every applicant within the catchment is guaranteed a place due to oversubscription.
 Distance from the school gate is the primary admissions criterion after looked-after children and sibling priority.
 Last distance data is not published in the available sources, though historical patterns suggest most pupils live within 2-3 miles.
 Parents should verify current distance implications with the Surrey Local Authority admissions service.